Tommy Edman Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 28th in the league with a collective 6.8 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective seven K/9, the second-worst in the league.

-- The Brewers' 2.72 team ERA ranks fifth across all league pitching staffs.
+- The Brewers have a 2.32 team ERA that ranks third across all league pitching staffs.

-- Brewers pitchers combine to allow the fifth-fewest home runs in baseball (five total, 0.8 per game).
+- Brewers pitchers combine to surrender the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- Woodruff (0-0) makes the start for the Brewers, his second of the season.
+- Lauer (1-0) gets the starting nod for the Brewers, his second of the season.

-- In his last appearance on Saturday, the right-hander threw six innings against the Chicago Cubs, allowing one earned run while surrendering three hits.
+- In his last appearance on Sunday, the left-hander threw 5 1/3 innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.